billmj/GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection/README.md

 3. **Phase 3 - Experiments with GNN for Graph Classification**
    - Build training datasets based on CAN graph messages.
-   - Train the GNN framework for IDS in CAN graph messages.
+   - Train the Graph ML framework for IDS in CAN graph messages.
    - Test the trained GNN framework on attack captures and compute classification metrics.

 ## Code Structure